Directed By: Federico Fellini

 Trivia: Producer Dino De Laurentiis left the project when Fellini refused to cast Paul Newman in the lead

 Federico Fellini’s La Dolce Vita is a film of contradictions; exposing the emptiness of a life in which pleasure is valued above all else, while at the same time celebrating the very lifestyle it seeks to condemn.
-Showing a flair for the visual, Fellini fills La Dolce Vita with equal parts shallowness and sophistication, corruption and culture, and in so doing demonstrates how seamlessly such extremes fold together.
+Showing a flair for the visual, Fellini fills La Dolce Vita with shallowness and sophistication, corruption and culture, and in so doing demonstrates how seamlessly such extremes fold together.

 Though it provides him with a good living, writer Marcello Rubini (Marcello Mastroianni) laments the fact he’s nothing more than a glamorized gossip columnist.
 To escape his soulless existence, Marcello immerses himself in the Roman nightlife, where he meets socialites like Maddalena (Anouk Aimée), who are looking to leave their humdrum lives behind in order to have a little fun.
 Marcello will spend many evenings immersed in the decadence of Rome, but much to his dismay, the night offers no solution to the professional dilemma that haunts him during the day.